A Characterisation of Smooth Maps into a Homogeneous Space: Introduction

 \subsection{Complete invariants without lifts}

 Global lifts as described above do not exist in general and Cartan's method has been largely limited to the {\em local} reconstruction of smooth maps into a homogeneous space, and the special case of curves ($\dim \Sigma = 1$).
-This is despite the fact that Theorem \ref{tslT} and the monodromy obstruction are themselves {\em global}.
+This is despite the fact that Theorem \ref{tslT} and the monodromy obstruction are global results!

 A generalization of Theorem \ref{tslT} to smooth maps $f \colon \Sigma \rightarrow G/H$ obviates the need for lifts.
 Specifically, what we present here is a characterization of smooth maps $f \colon \Sigma \rightarrow M$, where $M$ is an arbitrary space on which some Lie group $G$ is acting transitively, a subtle but significant change in viewpoint, as we shall explain in Section \ref{infch}.
-Our results are naturally formulated in the language of Lie algebroids, and the proof is an application of Lie's first and second fundamental theorems generalized to Lie groupoids (Lie I and Lie II) with which we will assume some familiarity; see, e.g., \cite{Crainic_Fernandes_11}.
-In lieu of Lie III, which does not generalize, a guiding role is played by the {\df Weinstein groupoid} of a Lie algebroid, introduced by Alan Weinstein and described in detail in Crainic and Fernandes \cite{Crainic_Fernandes_03}.
-Standard introductions to Lie groupoids and algebroids are \cite{Crainic_Fernandes_11,CannasdaSilva_Weinstein_99,Dufour_Nguyen_05,Mackenzie_05}.
+Our results are naturally formulated in the language of Lie algebroids, and the proof is an application of Cartan's fundamental theorems for Lie groups, known as Lie I, Lie II and Lie III, generalized to Lie groupoids, with which we will assume some familiarity (see, e.g., \cite{Crainic_Fernandes_03,Crainic_Fernandes_11}).
+Standard introductions to Lie groupoids and algebroids are \cite{CannasdaSilva_Weinstein_99,Crainic_Fernandes_11,Dufour_Nguyen_05,Mackenzie_05}.

-Theorem \ref{summaryT} summarises our results.
-In the remainder of the present section, we preview the existence part of these results and outline the proof.
-The question of uniqueness is more delicate in the generalized case.
-Under a relatively mild condition on the isotropy groups of the action of $G$ on $M$, primitives are unique up to symmetry, but we must qualify what we mean by ``symmetry'', a task postponed until Section \ref{infch}.
-A detailed proof of existence is given in Section \ref{section3}.